Nicejinux/NXColorsetMaker/README.md

 ## makeColorsets
 Download __makeColorsets.py__ and __colorSheet.xlsx__ where you want.
 Fill all the colors that you are using with designers in the Excel file properly.
+Please don't change header title in the first row of Excel file.
+If `row[0].value == 'name'`, that row will be ignored.

 # Usage